 ETF (Exchange-Traded Fund)

-A potluck is an excellent symbolization of an ETF.
+A potluck is an excellent symbol of an ETF.
 We have all been to a potluck party; what do we do?

 We combine all we have brought and then fill up a plate with the different assortments!
 An ETF is similar to this mixed plate.
 An ETF is like a mutual fund; however, it isn’t the same.

-A mutual fund is a collection of various securities based upon the theme of that particular fund.
+A mutual fund is a collection of various securities based on the theme of that particular fund.
 These securities are bundled together and sold as a unit.

 The investors thus receive these units, which are representative of the investments made by the fund manager.